 Both are awesome venues for SUP and suitable locations for any ability level.
 We recommend that families with younger kids and those with any trepidation about falling in go to the lake, which is much warmer.
-While the harbor is certainly more scenic and requires less travel, the water is colder and you will likely want to wear a wetsuit.
+While the harbor is certainly more scenic and requires less travel, the water is cooler and you will may want to wear a wetsuit.
 We DO NOT take you into waves or surf, preferring to stay in calmer, more sheltered water near shore.

 While there are obviously no guarantees, the majority of people do not fall unless they want to.
 However, this is a water sport so you should be prepared to get wet and have an adventurous time.

 Its really not.
 This may be the most common misconception we battle every day.
 The lakes of Acadia are PERFECT for swimming and summer water temps frequently get up into the upper 70s.
 While the bay is certainly more refreshing, our full length wet suits and booties (included free in the cost of any trip) are very high-quality and …in fact you may get a little hot wearing one.
 Regardless, we are always happy to provide a wetsuit for any reason, to any venue, and at any time of the year if that is what you prefer.

 You do not have to wear a wetsuit unless air and water conditions would make it unsafe go without one.
 However, if on the ocean, we recommend one if you worry about falling in or are skiddish about being cold.
 You can always jump in the water if you start to get hot.
 For lake trips, they are not necessary at all and unless its spring time or a random chilly day, will likely try our best to talk you out of it.

 Ideally, you want to come already dressed to get wet.
 We do have a changing room at the shop, but there are no facilities at the launch spots.
 It is also helpful to bring a towel and simple change of clothes for after the trip.